Daniel-Drysdale/DjangoGuide/README.md

 <img width="398" alt="Screenshot 2025-04-07 at 10 48 56 AM" src="https://github.com/user-attachments/assets/2b2618f3-5601-4120-811c-f3197321bfa0" />

+#### user_services:
+##### All functions in this file are related to user services, such as:
+- Creating new user accounts
+- Emailing Users (notifications pushed to users about monitoring)
+- Deleting a User (Optional)
+- Editing a User's details (Optional)

 #### monitoring_services:
-All functions in this file are related to monitoring services, which mean related to:
+##### All functions in this file are related to monitoring services, such as:
+- The endpoint Daemon activation
-- The daemon
+- Data collection from the daemon
-- endpoint monitoring
+- Endpoint monitoring
-- email notification related to monitoring.

-#### user_services:
+- Editing an Endpoint
+- Deleting an Endpoint

 #### web_services:
+##### All functions in this file are related to web services, such as:
+- Displaying Monitoring Data to the frontend website (Frontend -> Get Request to Backend)
+- Displaying List of all VM's being monitored